forestgrape/coronavirus/covid19.md

 [in work and incomplete]

 ### Movement
 Movement is import for optimal functioning of the immune system.
 A good working immune system in turn is important regarding the prevention, the treatment and recovering of/from Covid-19.
-Moderate movement (e.g. a walk or stretching at home) is recommended even when infected, while exercise is only recommended when fit and healthy.
+Moderate movement (e.g. a walk or home stretching.
+For home sports ventilation of the room before and afterwards is important) is recommended even when infected, while exercise is only recommended when fit and healthy.

-> In some regions a walk outside is not allowed for people tested positive (though this are usually few since the detection rate of mild positives is usually very low), at least if not living in a house with a garden.
+> In some regions if tested positive a walk outside is  only allowed for people in house with a garden.
+Though the detection rate of mild cases is usually very low, therefore most will have no formal restrictions.

-> Indoor movement can be aerosol generating.
-Therefore when possibly infected and there are people to protect in the same flat, it is important to be in a separate room and ventilate the room after light exercise.
-To reduce transmission risk, outdoors should be preferred.
+> Movement can be associated with deep breathing which is aerosol generating.
+Therefore when possibly infected and with people to protect in the same flat, it is important to be in a separate room and ventilate the room even after light exercise.
+Regarding transmission outdoors is still way better.

+> The strict isolation rules were designed with SARS-1 and it's prevalence in mind: a few sporadic and severely sick cases.
+Additionally a droplet or fomites transmission was assumed, which makes isolation in an indoor room effective.

-> In the case of targeted testing I think those living in flat with small living spaces, which already have a greater infection risk, should not have additional constraints possibly hindering a healthy recovery.
+> In my opinion, in the case of targeted testing, those living in flats with small living spaces, which already have a greater infection risk, should not have additional constraints possibly hindering a healthy recovery and putting fellow occupants at risk.

 The benefits of sports founded by biological mechanisms and epidemiological evidence are described on the [Movement page](./movement.md).